This post may contain affiliate links. Please read my disclosure policy.

 Obviously, this is a goal for any food blogger.
 But specifically I am hoping to have 400,000 page views per month by the end of 2020.
 I’m hoping that working on the above mentioned items will make this dream a reality for me.

-Stay tuned for another income report coming next month!
+Be sure to check out my November 2019 income report too!
 I’d love to hear any questions or comments you might have so feel free to leave them below!
 As always, thanks for supporting Midwest Foodie – I really couldn’t do it without YOU!